berteeny/CF-JS/README.md

 - **Pokemon Repository:** A repository is created from the details of the API that are fetched using Javascript and displayed as button elements.

-- **Pokemon Details:** Clicking a Pokemon button opens a modal built with Bootstrap that displays details sucha s the Pokemon's name, height, weight, and image.
+- **Pokemon Details:** Clicking a Pokemon button opens a modal built with Bootstrap that displays details such as the Pokemon's name, height, weight, and image.

 ### JavaScript ES6

 The majority of this app's functionality is written in Javascript ES6, which allows for ease of use on the vast majority of browsers and devices.

 ### Bootstrap